 Water sports and fishing are big attractions but there is great diving to be had here as well.
 Visit here to find out why it has been a long favoured holiday spot for Sydneysiders:

 To the North West, but still only an hours and half drive away, is the Hunter Valley.
 This region grows superb wines and has developed into a wine and gourmet paradise.

-Set in a beautiful valley, here you can find luxurious accommodation for a pampering weekend, or stay in one of the many quaint bed and breakfasts and explore this region in a leisurely style.
-There are exploratory tours from Sydney:
+Set in a beautiful valley, here you can find luxurious accommodation for a pampering weekend, or stay in one of the many quaint bed and breakfasts and explore this region in a leisurely style, or even take an exploratory tour from Sydney:

 Canberra, the capital of Australia, is a six hour’s drive South West of Sydney.
 You can find a wonderful collection of Australian National Museums and Art Galleries to visit.

 Being the capital means also being the centre of Australian politics, while diplomats from all over the world and their entourages live and visit here.
 With a thriving industry of restaurants, shopping and nightlife to entertain them, Canberra is well worth visiting:

 Radiating out from the Sydney center are the many suburbs, from the Northern Beaches in the north, accessible by ferry at Circular Quay and bus services from the city at Wynyard: